Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Active customer accounts worldwide in 2025

-Products sold per minute on Amazon’s third-party marketplace
+Products sold per minute by US sellers on Amazon’s third-party marketplace

 62%